aelyader/GisGen/README.md

-# GisGen V2: User Guide and README
+# GisGen: User Guide and README

-Welcome to GisGen V2, the enhanced version of the GisGen tool designed for the harmonization of virus sequence metadata between GenBank and GISAID databases.
-This README provides comprehensive instructions on setting up your environment, running the **`New_GisGen_V2_testing_withTimer.py`** script, and utilizing GisGen for your research needs.
+Welcome to GisGen, the enhanced version of the GisGen tool designed for the harmonization of virus sequence metadata between GenBank and GISAID databases.
+This README provides comprehensive instructions on setting up your environment, running the **`GisGen_Run_withTimer.py`** script, and utilizing GisGen for your research needs.

 ## **Setting Up Your Environment**